 Truly a beautiful film with so much humor!
 Do you want to have a good laugh and also get a bit more out of your own guilt and shame around parenting?
 Then watch the parenting movie ‘Ideal Home’!

 Aware Parenting is based on the work of Dr. Aletha Solter.
 She is a developmental psychologist, international speaker, consultant, and founder of the Aware Parenting Institute.
-Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.For more information, please see Dr. Aletha Solter’s books, The Aware Baby, Helping Young Children Flourish, Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.
-Hi!
-I'm Chris Muller, MSc, BTA, and I'm a passionate psychologist, counsellor in Transactional Analysis and Aware Parenting Instructor level 2 in Amsterdam.
-I offer Aware Parenting Workshops and 1-on-1 coaching and guidance (In my practice and through video-calls).
-It's my passion to support you to have joy, understanding and connection with your child and with yourself!
-Xx
+Her books have been translated into many languages, and she is recognized internationally as an expert on attachment, trauma, and non-punitive discipline.For more information, please see Dr. Aletha Solter’s books, The Aware Baby, Cooperative and Connected, Tears and Tantrums, Raising Drug-Free Kids, and Attachment Play.
+About the author: Hi!
+My name is Chris Muller, MSc, BTA.
+I am a psychologist, counselor in Transactional Analysis, Aware Parenting instructor (level 2) regional coordinator the Netherlands and mother.
+For 10 years I provide support to parents through training, the Aware Parenting Education and 1-on-1 guidance.
+With a lot of love I help you to treat children AND yourself with love and respect.
+It is my passion that you experience more joy and more connection with your child AND with yourself!
+X

 About the author: